Plative Taps Agentforce in Slack for 50% Faster Prep, 50% More Upsells

 Plative, a 200-person global tech consulting firm spread across three continents, runs over 100 projects simultaneously.
 As a remote-first company, Slack is their collaboration hub where conversations, tools, and teams connect seamlessly across time zones.
 But beneath that smooth coordination, critical workflows were breaking down.

 Sales reps spent hours gathering data from multiple external tools just to prep for client calls.
 Spotting high-potential leads meant digging into customer pain points — a slow, manual process.
-Delivery teams had to painstakingly translate meeting notes into user stories, whilst recruiters struggled to extract insights from CVs and qualify candidates quickly.
+Delivery teams had to painstakingly translate meeting notes into user stories, while recruiters struggled to extract insights from resumes and qualify candidates quickly.

 To fix this, the team built an internal AI assistant, Plaito.
 It was a strong first step, but it wasn’t as intuitive or seamless as the tools they were used to, which meant non-technical users rarely touched it.
 They needed something powerful, secure, and seamlessly embedded in their existing workflow.